 The name Lounsbury is of Anglo-Saxon origin and came from when a family lived in an area that was referred to as the laund, which was Old Norman word meaning the open space in a forest or the lawn.
 There were a number of locations in England with this topograghic place-name including Yorkshire and Lancashire.

 The surname Lounsbury was first found in Yorkshire at Lund, a village and civil parish in the East Riding of Yorkshire in the union of Beverley, Bainton-Beacon division of the wapentake of Harthill.
 There is also a Lund in Lancashire in the parish of Kirkham, union of the Fylde, hundred of Amounderness but this parish was constituted in 1840.

-Important Dates for the Lounsbury family
+Early History of the Lounsbury family

 This web page shows only a small excerpt of our Lounsbury research.
 Another 83 words (6 lines of text) covering the years 118 and 1183 are included under the topic Early Lounsbury History in all our PDF Extended History products and printed products wherever possible.

 Lounsbury Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Lounsbury family name include Lund, Lun, Lunn, Lwn, Lunt and others.